katarinaholtz/Intro-To-IM/April20/README.md

 ## Different radius

-I played around with the radius first, too see what that would look like.
+I played around with the radius first, too see what that would look like at different length options.
+For all of these, the number of Rotators was set to [200].
 The pink lines are with a random(0,300), the magenta is (0,50), the white is (50,100), and the oragne is (10,80), the one I eventually settled on.
-For all of these, the number of Rotators was set to [200].
+This happens, I believe, because the radius is longer and so there are more connections made.

 <img src="radius0300.jpg" width="400">   <img src="radius050.jpg" width="400">
 <img src="radius50100.jpg" width="400">   <img src="radius1080.jpg" width="400">